Finance

 A Merchant of Record (MoR) is the legal entity that sells goods or services to the end customer.
 Unlike a payment gateway that simply moves money, a MoR owns the transaction itself — appearing as the seller on receipts, handling tax obligations, and absorbing compliance liability.

-How Bag Works as Your MoR
+How Bags Works as Your MoR

-When you use Bag:
+When you use Bags:

 - We absorb tax, compliance, and liability across all supported jurisdictions